ojkelly/paranoidmode.com/pgp/subkeys.md

 ## Why we use them

 They're much easier to use than using your root keypair all the time.
-If you didn't have subkeys everytime you wanted to use your root keypair you would need:
+If you didn't have subkeys every time you wanted to use your root keypair you would need:
  - to boot your secure airgapped computer
  - transfer the information to be encrypted
  - unlock your private key
- - decrypt or sign the infomation
+ - decrypt or sign the information
  - destroy the private key on the computer
  - transfer the information back to your normal computer.